looqbox/looqbox-frontend-challenge/README.md

 ## Stack
 We use:
-- ReactJS for the front end framework
+- ReactJS
-- Redux for global state management
+- Redux
 - TypeScript
-- Create React App CLI
+- AntDesign

 ## Submitting
 - Make a fork of this repository
 - Create your branch
+- ⚠️ Do a initial Commit when you start
+- ⚠️ Do a final commit when you finish
 - When you're done send us a pull request

+You have **one week** to finish your test, we'll check the time with your "Initial" and "Final" Commits.

 # Guidelines
 You need to make a SPA that shows a list of pokemons, and search them, using the [Pokeapi](https://pokeapi.co/), your app needs to be dynamic, that means you **do not** reload the page to show anything new.